 We’ve seen fines as small as $10 per month and as much as $5,000 per month or more.

-However, this tier of merchants is also the most vulnerable to crime and cyber-attacks.
+However, according to Payment Card Industry data, this tier of merchants is also the most vulnerable to crime and cyber-attacks.
 According to the PCI Security Standards Council, 71 percent of hackers attack small businesses and merchants with fewer than 100 employees (PCI, 2016).
 Beyond the risk of a data breach, contracts with an acquirer or payment processor will likely require your organization to be PCI compliant.
 This is true for every business that accepts even a single credit card for payment.

 Below are five risks you face with PCI DSS non-compliance: